 - Employee engagement

-These categories matter because they cover three crucial elements of an organization: sales and customer growth, supplier reliability, and internal health of the company.
+These categories matter because they cover three crucial elements of an organisation: sales and customer growth, supplier reliability, and internal health of the company.

 Here are tools that help with these processes: